Reframe AgingMinnesota

-Research from the National Center to Reframe Aging shows us that when we expand the public's accurate understanding about aging, society will improve its attitude, value older adults as equal members of our communities, and increase the supports for the systems needing to change.
+Grounded by research from the National Center to Reframe Aging, we know that when we expand the public's accurate understanding about aging, society will improve its attitude, value us as we age, and increase the supports needed.

 Reframe Aging Minnesota is

-co-led by the Center for Healthy Aging and Innovation at the University of Minnesota and the MN Leadership Council on Aging, with leadership from a dedicated Steering Committee.
+co-led by the Center for Healthy Aging and Innovation at the University of Minnesota and the MN Leadership Council on Aging, guided by a dedicated Steering Committee.

 10 a.m. - 11 a.m.